WildernessLabs/Documentation/Contributing/style_guide.md

 The above was produced using [Fritzing](http://fritzing.org/home/).

-A good convention to keep is to reserve red wires for power and black wires for ground signals.
+A good convention is to reserve red wires for power and black wires for ground signals.

 Try not to cross wires of the same color as this can be confusing.